joshrickard/muve-photos/README.md

 Step 5) Fill in all of the parameters in aggregator/config.yml - you will need to have accounts on all of the social media sites and go through the process of obtaining development keys

 Step 6) Create a Google spreadsheet with the following columns: source, id, created, hashtag, url, media_url, approved?
+[See here for an example](https://docs.google.com/spreadsheets/d/1N4BTn6knwNNNU8bC4l0ZtDVEB2uBPZ0zNgct2KwNxxI/pubhtml).

+Step 7) Publish the Google spreadsheet to the web to make it read only to our javascript

 Step 7) Setup a scheduled task to execute aggregator/harvest.rb on a regular basis